ni/nimi-python/docs/nidmm/functions.rst

     Interchangeability warnings indicate that using your application with a different instrument might cause different behavior.

-    The driver performs interchangeability checking when
-    :py:data:`nidmm.interchange_check` is set to VI\_TRUE (1).
-The function
-    returns an empty string in the **interchange_warning** parameter if no interchangeability warnings remain for the session.
-In general, the instrument driver generates interchangeability warnings when an attribute that affects the behavior of the instrument is in a state that you did not specify.

     :param buffer_size:
         Passes the number of bytes in the ViChar array you specify for the **Interchange\_Warning** parameter.
 If the next interchangeability